 Read our full Microsoft OneDrive review.

-Amazon Photos is a cloud service for free Amazon account and paid Prime account members, and is available on iOS, Android, macOS, and Windows.
-Features offered compare favourably to Google Photos, including facial recognition and metadata reading for smart tagging and easy searchability.
+Amazon Photos is a cloud service for free Amazon account and paid Prime account members and is available on iOS, Android, macOS, and Windows.
+Features offered compare favorably to Google Photos, including facial recognition and metadata reading for smart tagging and easy searchability.

 Although Amazon only provides 5GB for non-Prime members (much less than the 15GB for Google Photos or the 1,000 images for Flickr), this is a good option for casual users.
-Adding 100GB of space to a free account is only $20 a year, which compares well to Google Photos ($24 a year for an extra 100GB).
+Adding 100GB of space to a free account is only $1.99 a month, which compares well to Google Photos.

-However, those who are Prime members get unlimited storage, photo editing, smart collation through metadata, and secure family sharing through the Family Vault—an absolute steal if you’re also taking advantage of other Prime benefits.
+However, those who are Prime members ($14.99 a month) get unlimited storage, photo editing, smart collation through metadata, and secure family sharing through the Family Vault—an absolute steal if you’re also taking advantage of other Prime benefits.

 Finally, the Amazon ecosystem surrounding Photos allows for easy-to-order, super-fast delivery of many types of prints (photos, cards, albums, calendars), a handy feature that many will appreciate.